About ACA, Inc.

 ACA’s leadership consists of American citizens who have lived or are living abroad.
 They bring with them a wealth of personal and professional knowledge from a variety of fields.

 ACA is headquartered in Washington, DC and has country Chapters in Geneva/Lausanne and London.
-ACA hosts informal get-togethers for ACA members and sponsor Town Hall Evening where practical information on topics of interest to the community are held.
+ACA hosts informal get-togethers for ACA members and sponsors Town Hall Evening where practical information on topics of interest to the community are held.
 Please contact ACA at email@example.com for more information on the Swiss and UK Chapters.

 ACA press team works with the Press & Media to insure that the issues facing Americans overseas are being addressed by journalists and discussed in public.